gvwilson/thirdbit/src/fiction/iffy/index.md

 Shrugging one strap of a small rucksack over his shoulder, he began to pick his way up the slope.
 Iffy followed,
-squinting against the bright summer sun.
+squinting against the sun.

-She thought they would head back to the road, but instead they angled away from it, cross-country straight toward the looming bulk of the distant massif.
+She thought they would head back to the road, but instead they angled away from it, cross-country straight toward the bulk of the distant massif.
 Iffy wondered why Edson wasn't worried about being spotted by drones, but if he wasn't going to volunteer the information, she wasn't going to ask.